kazuya-yamazaki/Interactive-Multimodel-Explorer/README.md

 ## Overview and requirements of the system

-### Preparation
+### Code compilation
 * Some WebAssembly components need to be compiled using [Emscripten](https://emscripten.org/).
-This can be done either on a page-hosting server or on your laptop
+This can be done either on a page-hosting server or on your laptop.

 ### Server
 * Original NWP fields are converted to small compressed files in a Python script.